First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target materials: Introduction

-In \cite{pyle2015optimized}, the authors propose a TES-based detector concept which does not suffer from these disadvantages, features a simpler production process, and additionally promises a better detector reproducibility.
-To our knowledge, experimental works using this design in combination with TES are absent to present date, although the experiment RICOCHET is considering this kind of detector design to read out superconducting absorbers for precision measurements of coherent elastic neutrino-nucleus scattering (CE\textnu NS).
-The AMORE experiment~\cite{Alenkov:2019jis} utilizes \unit[400]{nm} thin gold films as phonon absorbers on their massive $^{48depl}$Ca$^{100}$MoO$_{4}$ target crystals for the search of the neutrinoless double beta decay of $^{100}$Mo.
-In the AMORE detector design the Au-pad is then connected to a metallic magnetic calorimeter (MMC) via 25 annealed Au bonding wires \cite{KIM2004208}.
+In \cite{pyle2015optimized}, the authors propose a TES-based detector concept, denoted \textit{remoTES} in the following, which does not suffer from these disadvantages, features a simpler production process, and additionally promises a better detector reproducibility.
+In a \textit{remoTES} detector, the TES is fabricated onto a separate wafer.
+The absorber crystal is then equipped with a gold pad that transmits the phonon signal created from an interaction in the absorber to the TES via a gold bonding wire.
+To our knowledge, experimental works using the TES coupling design proposed in~\cite{pyle2015optimized} are absent to present date.
+However, the experiment RICOCHET is considering this design to read out superconducting absorbers for precision measurements of coherent elastic neutrino-nucleus scattering (CE$\upnu$NS)~\cite{Chen:2021tap} and the AMORE experiment~\cite{Alenkov:2019jis} utilizes thin gold films as phonon absorbers connected to a MMC~\cite{KIM2004208}.

-Marrying ease of fabrication with a wide choice of absorber materials, the concept denoted \textit{remoTES} in the following, may be a breakthrough for TES-instrumented calorimeters based on delicate absorber materials like NaI.
-In this article, we present first experimental results which demonstrate the potential of such detectors.
+Marrying ease of fabrication with a wide choice of absorber materials, the \textit{remoTES} may be a breakthrough for TES-instrumented calorimeters based on delicate absorber materials like NaI.
+In this article, we present the first experimental implementation and the first results which demonstrate the potential of such detectors.